5.7 Firmware Specifics

 YubiKey 5 PIV metadata enables services and client software to obtain information about PIV keys from a central location, which means it is no longer necessary to query PIV attestation.
 The YubiKey PIV application can therefore report on characteristics of cryptographic keys in the specified PIV slot.
 Integration with CMS vendors is thus facilitated by YubiKey PIV metadata.

-PIV metadata is available with the 5.3.0 firmware.
+PIV metadata was already available starting with the 5.3.0 firmware.
 For details, see the Get Metadata section of the PIV extensions.

 PIN Complexity